cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 title: Getting Started with Cucumber-JVM in Five Minutes
 menu: main
 ---
 This page provides a brief introduction to get you started with Cucumber-JVM.

-It assumes that you have installed Cucumber-JVM and are familiar with Behaviour-driven  Development
-\(BDD) and Java programming.

 You will need the following: